If These Halls Could Talk (Director’s Cut)

 During a hot summer in 2010, Director Lee Mun Wah brought together eleven college students to discuss what it is like on campuses across the country today.
 The students shared the frustration and anguish of trying to be understood and acknowledged on campus where the faculty and students are predominantly white.
 Their stories are starkly emotional and raw, filled with incredible tenderness, courage and pain.
 The issues that they challenge us to look at are equally provocative, begging to be heard and confronted.

 If you have ever wondered why our students and faculty of color are leaving our campuses, if you have difficulties understanding students from other cultures, if you don’t know what to say or do when a conflict occurs as it relates to a diversity issue, then the film, If These Halls Could Talk (Director’s Cut) will help model for you what it will take to have conversations on diversity that are both authentic and life-changing.
 This film will provide a glimpse into what is still missing and what is needed if we are ever going to come together in our classrooms, on our campuses and in our communities.
 (2013, 97 minutes) To purchase this film (and accompanying Curriculum Package!) in DVD format, please visit the StirFry Seminars Store.

-Pay-per-view makes a link to this online film (mp4 format) available to you for 24 hours after purchase.
-You will not be able to download the film for use after the 24 hour period.
+Pay-per-view makes a link to this online film (mp4 format) available to you for your chosen time period after purchase.
+You will not be able to download the film for use after the specified time period.
 The link will be emailed to you upon successful payment.
 Please note that this is for streamed film viewing; to purchase the film as a digital video disc, please visit the StirFry Seminars Store.

-Note: This product is a streaming video rental, good for 24 hours.
+Note: This product is a streaming video rental, good for the time period specified.
 This product is NOT a disc copy of this film.